- Travel and Places»

 It was the beginning.
 It was a moment to create a new chapter in history.
 The story of a great voyage.
 This voyage established the sea route from Europe to India, unknown till then.

 The Portuguese explorer Vasco da Gama's landing, though accidentally, was creating thus some turbulent waves in the ocean of history.
 This heralded the arrival and permanent route from Europe to India.
-This also paved the way for the arrival and permanent presence of various European merchants, companies and establishments.
+This also paved the way for the arrival and permanent presence of various European merchants, companies, and establishments.
 Also, this leads to the domination and rule by the East India Company.
 In fact, India's suffering to a great extent was on account of the British colonial rule.
 All this happened after the discovery of sea route to India by Vasco da Gama.
 Thereafter, Europeans' arrival at the Malabar coast became a routine thing.
 The European invasion thus started.

 Why did they come?

 Malabar was so rich during that period.
 It was very famous for spices.
-The land was abundant in spices like Pepper, Cardamom, Grampoo and Ivory.
+The land was abundant in spices like Pepper, Cardamom, Grampoo, and Ivory.
 Naturally, lured by these rich properties of Malabar, navigators from different parts of the world reached the shore and built their establishments in and around Kozhikode for trade.
 The Arabs came first.
 Then came the Portuguese.
 When Vasco da Gama reached Kappad, the Zamorins was the ruler of Kozhikode.
 The king welcomed Gama and provided him good hospitality.
 He also arranged things in his favor for doing business.

 The arrival of Gama has special relevance in history as it opened the sea route to India from Europe.
-From here begins the history of Europeans' invasion to India.
+From here begins the history of Europeans' invasion of India.
 Later, the British merchants reached India and established East India Company for trade purpose.
 It eventually leads to the domination and rule of India by the British empire.
 This resulted in the European domination of India for about 450 years.
 Gama's arrival also opened the way for the socio-political relationship between India and Europe.

 On the rocks by the seashore, there is a small monument commemorates the landing by Vasco da Gama, where you can read the inscription "Vasco da Gama landed here, Kappakadavu, in the year 1498".
 In history texts, Kappad finds mention as the "Gateway to the Malabar Coast".